How to Stay Cool Naturally in the Summer Heat

 Advanced Home Cooling Strategies

-Close curtains during peak sun hours
+Close curtains during peak sun hours.

-Plant shade trees for long-term cooling
+Plant shade trees for long-term cooling benefits.

 Car Cooling Strategies

-Park in shade whenever possible
+Park in shade whenever possible.

-Use sunshades on windshield and windows
+Use sunshades on windows.

-Start car remotely if available to begin cooling
+Start your car remotely to cool it down.

 Conclusion